CreatorOS/coin-toss-game-near/LEARN.md

 We will create a class named "Game" for this contract.

 A unique game id is generated for each game using the u32 Random Number Generator library called RNG.
-We will initialiize the default values of the variables in the constructor.
+We will initialize the default values of the variables in the constructor.

 ```
 /**